bmaso/tensor-algebra/README.md

 # Tensor Algebra

-A Scala language implementation of a tensor algebra.
+A Scala language implementation of a tensor algebra designed for GPU/hardware accelerated evaluation.
 The basic operations of the algebra are both highly expressive, and highly parallelizable.

 Each of the algebra's operations is amenable to highly parallelized implementations.